VR-Doh: Hands-on 3D Modeling in Virtual Reality: Method

+\paragraph{Particle-Level Collision Handling} Due to the limited resolution of the simulation grid, MPM particles can penetrate the boundaries of passive objects, such as hands and tools, despite applying grid-based boundary conditions.
+Increasing grid resolution to fully resolve these geometries is computationally expensive and impractical.
+To address this issue, we introduce a particle-level collision handling step that operates independently of grid resolution.

+For particles that remain inside passive objects after their states are updated using grid information in the \texttt{ Grid\_To\_Particle} step, we project them out and adjust their velocities:

-where \( D \) represents the distance vector to the boundary, and \( v_{\text{boundary}} \) is the velocity at the boundary.
-This step ensures particles remain outside the boundary and adhere to the geometry of the boundary.
+where $\mathbf{p}_p$ is the vector connecting the particle position $\mathbf{x}_p$ to the closest point on the boundary, and $\mathbf{v}_{\text{boundary}}$ is the velocity of this closest point.
+This step ensures particles remain outside the passive objects and conform to their surface geometry, enabling accurate hand-object interactions even at moderate grid resolutions.

-\paragraph{Localized Simulation} While MPM excels at handling large deformations, real-time simulation is constrained by the computational limitations of off-the-shelf hardware, which can typically support only around 100K particles.
-However, large-scale Gaussian splatting scenes often exceed 500K particles, making it infeasible to simulate the entire scene in real time.
+\paragraph{Localized Simulation} While MPM is effective for large deformations, real-time simulation is constrained by typical hardware capabilities, supporting approximately 100K particles.
+However, large-scale Gaussian splatting scenes often contain over 500K particles, making full-scene simulation infeasible in real time.
 To address this, we propose a localized simulation approach tailored to user interactions.
-Since the primary input comes from hand tracking, our system restricts the simulation to a cubic region centered around the user’s hands, keeping particles outside this region stationary.
-This strategy significantly reduces the computational load, enabling higher frame rates without compromising the user experience.
-The simulation region dynamically follows the user’s hand movements, ensuring that any area the user can interact with remains fully responsive and interactive.
+Since the primary input comes from hand tracking, our system confines the simulation to a cubic region centered around the user’s hands, leaving particles outside this region stationary.
+This approach significantly reduces computational costs, enabling higher frame rates without compromising user experience.